Characterization of Equimatchable Even-Regular Graphs: Introduction

 A graph $G$ is called {\it factor-critical} if $G-v$ has a perfect matching for every $v\in V(G)$.
 A graph $G$ is called {\it equimatchable} if all of its maximal matchings have the same size.
-For any vertex $v\in V(G)$, a matching $M$ is said {\it isolating} $v$ if $v$ is an isolated vertex of $G-V(M)$.
+For any vertex $v\in V(G)$, a matching $M$ is said to {\it isolate} $v$ if $v$ is an isolated vertex in $G-V(M)$.
 A matching $M$ isolating a vertex $v$ is called minimal if no subset of $M$ isolates $v$.
-The following result due to Eiben and Kotrbcik \cite{Eiben} characterized the structure of $G-(V(M)\cup \{v\})$ if $v$ is a vertex isolated by a minimal matching $M$ in a $2$-connected factor-critical equimatchable graph $G$.
+The following result due to Eiben and Kotrb\v{c}\'{i}k \cite{Eiben} characterized the structure of $G-(V(M)\cup \{v\})$ if $v$ is a vertex isolated by a minimal matching $M$ in a $2$-connected factor-critical equimatchable graph $G$.

 \begin{theorem}[\cite{Eiben}] Let $G$ be a $2$-connected factor-critical equimatchable graph.
 For any vertex $v$ in $G$ and any minimal matching $M_v$ isolating $v$, $G-(V(M_v)\cup \{v\})$ is isomorphic to $K_{2t}$ or $K_{t,t}$ for some positive integer $t$. \end{theorem}